gvwilson/sensibleadventures/nardica/outline.md

     *   Big explosion

 14. Every Way Is North
-    *   Madi returns to Newcastle
+    *   Iffy returns to Newcastle
     *   The _Guinevere_ seems so small and dirty now - Uncle Jack sitting in the stern, lost
-        *   Madi: "I'm just going to get my stuff"
+        *   Iffy: "I'm just going to get my stuff"
         *   Uncle Jack starts to bluster, she scares him off
-    *   Madi flips through her nature book, notices a scrawl she'd never seen before
+    *   Iffy flips through her nature book, notices a scrawl she'd never seen before
     *   "Got the same spam today as everyone else - some guy claiming he's from the future and that the world is going to melt"
     *   "Like, who doesn't know that, and anyway, what am _I_ supposed to do about it?"
-    *   Madi realizes that people can't fix the past (her parents, the world), but they _can_ make the future better
+    *   Iffy realizes that people can't fix the past (her parents, the world), but they _can_ make the future better
     *   Goes back to the shopkeeper that Aunt Naggie spoke to (a Zillion spy) and signs up